furiosa-ai/dot-viewer/README.md

 . | `subgraph` | open a popup showing subgraph tree `enter` | . | execute command

+All exported files are saved in `exports` directory in the project root.

+Most recently exported file is copied in `exports/current.dot`.

 ### Subgraph Popup

 Key | Actions